Stormpegy/LeonardoSDVX-Shield/README.md

 - [x] Add imgs to readme.md (this doc)

 - [ ] Add more info on the code change / LED pinout change

+- [ ] Possibly modify the shield footprint to remove the white outline? unsure how that will go with manufacturing

 ## Contact and Modifications
 Created by https://github.com/Stormpegy